 Average Wedding Cost

 The average wedding cost figure of £12,541 is the average of the cancellation cover provided by the policies we studied.
-Whilst it’s possible that couples may be over or even under-insuring themselves (as we suspected last year), this year’s figure is actually extremely close to that quoted by other sources, such as the £12,544 quoted by Hitched W.I.F.E.
+Whilst it’s possible that couples may be over or even under-insuring themselves (as we previously suspected), 2011’s figure is actually extremely close to that quoted by other sources, such as the £12,544 quoted by Hitched W.I.F.E.
 Although their sample size was much smaller than that of this study, given the closeness of the two we feel that this truly is a very accurate indication of the cost of a wedding in 2010/2011.

 Adding the cost of the honeymoon (on average around £3,000 according to specialist gift list service Buy Our Honeymoon), this makes the average wedding cost around £15,500, some five thousand pounds or so lower than that seen in recent years.